|(a) The Appointed Board is charged with the responsibility

 (b) When the TBPG discovers or is provided information

 that may indicate a violation of the Act or TBPG rules, the Board

 staff may initiate a complaint, as provided by TOC §1002.154.

 A member of the public may also submit a complaint, as provided by

-agency or for information received from the public to be considered
+or for information received from the public to be considered a complaint,

-a complaint, the information initiated by Board staff or provided
+the information initiated by Board staff or provided by the public

 (c) Before the Appointed Board suspends or revokes